jixingwu/SOL-SLAM/README.md

 # SOL-SLAM

-Submission for TIM, "SOL-SLAM: Self-Supervised Online Learning for Fast Adaptation of Visual SLAM".
+Submission for TIM, "An Online Adaptation Method for Robust Depth Estimation and Visual Odometry in the Open World".

 ## Install Dependency Packages